 "Patients will be diagnosed according to their genetic makeup and we will tailor a therapy to the patient's individual genetic defect."

 For some patients, pinpointing the exact cause of disease could lead to easy resolution with existing therapies.
-More complex cases will be fed back to researchers in the Centre for Personalised Immunology, established at ANU in 2014 and funded by the NHMRC, for more detailed investigation.
+More complex cases will be fed back to researchers in the Centre for Personalised Immunology, funded by the NHMRC, for more detailed investigation.

-ANU Vice-Chancellor Professor Brian Schmidt AC said the new Centre recognised the University's leadership in this field, and he thanked the ACT Government for its support.
+ANU Vice-Chancellor Professor Brian Schmidt AC said this new service recognised the University's leadership in this field, and he thanked the ACT Government for its support.